caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *float*, *optional*, *default = 1.5*

-    Amplitude clipping - flag solutions with any amplitudes above this value for g Jones
+    Amplitude clipping - flag solutions with any amplitudes above this value for g Jones.

   **dd_g_clip_low**

     *float*, *optional*, *default = 0.5*

-    Amplitude clipping - flag solutions with any amplitudes below this value for g Jones
+    Amplitude clipping - flag solutions with any amplitudes below this value for g Jones.

   **dd_g_update_type**